Corporate Governance Report

 The Audit & Supervisory Board comprises five members, two of whom are full-time and three of whom are outside.
 In principle, the Audit & Supervisory Board meets monthly.
 Individuals well-versed in our businesses and internal affairs, as well as in finance and accounting, are appointed to serve as full-time members, while individuals who are independent of the management team, have extensive knowledge of corporate management, legal, financial and other matters and are capable of providing effective oversight and monitoring of the management team, are appointed to serve as outside members.

 In accordance with the policy for appointment set forth by the Board of Directors, candidates for appointment to the Board of Directors and the Audit & Supervisory Board are decided through deliberation by the Board of Directors.
-Candidates for the Board of Directors are nominated from among candidates determined through discussion by the Nomination and Compensation Committee, the majority of whom are outside directors.
+Candidates for the Board of Directors are nominated from among candidates determined through discussion by the Nomination and Compensation Committee, the majority of members and the chairperson of which are outside directors.
 Candidates for the Audit & Supervisory Board are nominated with the agreement of the Audit & Supervisory Board.

 (Audits by Audit & Supervisory Board members)